Basketball Offense - Zone Offense

 6. Maintain good spacing

 Unnecessary dribbling allows the defense time to adjust or reset.
-However, guards and wings should look to dribble-penetrate the gaps in the zone (Diagram C), and look to dish off inside.
+However, guards and wings should look to dribble-penetrate the gaps in the zone (diagram C), and look to score or pass.

 8. You must get the ball inside